andreisovidiu/andreisovidiu/README.md

 Python script that monitors CPU, RAM and DISK space values of a Linux/Unix operating system.
 It alerts the user through a Telegram message and a Twilio cellphone message once the values are breached.

 * BioDating <br>
-An innovative mobile app that helps couples understand and optimize their intimate life by tracking hormonal cycles and libido patterns.
+An innovative health-tech mobile app that helps couples understand and optimize their intimate life by tracking hormonal cycles and libido patterns.
 Built with React Native and Expo, it provides scientifically-backed insights to enhance relationship intimacy and connection.
+The app leverages established research on hormonal cycles and their impact on libido, desire, and intimate relationships.
+It provides insights into estrogen peaks, ovulation, and other cycle phases affect mood, energy and desire.

 #### Contact me